 - submitting work containing quotes or ideas taken from someone else's work, or similar wording to someone else's work without referencing that other work.
-Even incomplete acknowledgement or poor referencing can constitute plagiarism - submitting work written by someone else, but presenting this as your own work - submitting work extensively composed of reproductions from other sources, even when attributed - inappropriate collaboration with others (collusion) - submitting work which has been copied from somewhere else this also includes where text has been replicated by retyping and - submitting the same piece of coursework, or a substantial part of the same coursework more than once for the purpose of coursework assessment.
+Even incomplete acknowledgement or poor referencing can constitute plagiarism - submitting work written by someone else, but presenting this as your own work - inappropriate collaboration with others (collusion)

+- submitting work which has been copied from somewhere else this also includes where text has been replicated by retyping and - submitting the same piece of coursework, or a substantial part of the same coursework more than once for the purpose of coursework assessment.
 This is the case even if this was all your own work initially (this is called 'auto-plagiarism' or 'self-plagiarism') as it could be deriving double credit for a single effort - submitting work purchased from essay writing services